 Don’t underestimate the importance of building customer relationships

 Despite all the technology, it’s still people that make the decision to buy, so building customer relationships are more important than ever.
-Understand those relationships, nurture them and improve them and that’s a sure fire way to grow your business.
-Building a customer relationship is a surefire way to increase revenue within your business.

 I read earlier today in Fast Company about the new flagship Nike store in New York.
 From what I’ve read it’s the full omni-channel experience.
 Taking the retail experience of an Apple Store and applying it to an online virtual reality clothing store.